 What is Business Casual for Men?

 Unlike formal which involves shirts, pants, jackets and ties, or causal, which speaks for itself, business casual is a bit more ambiguous.
-Like, semi-formal or dressy casual, It is one of those dress codes that doesn’t have a strict definition.
+Like, semi-formal or dressy casual, It is one of those dress codes that doesn’t really have a strict definition.
 It can be loosely defined as an office dress code that is distinguished as more casual than typical corporate wear, yet not casual enough for everyday wear.
 This dress code’s ambiguity shouldn’t be cause for concern.
 Instead, it should be met with enthusiasm.
 It’s up to you how you want to interpret it, but embrace the business casual dress code with the same eagerness that you would with any of your formal or casual looks.
-That’s the key to perfecting this workplace style of attire – make it youthful and tailor it to flatter your features and build.
+The key to perfecting this corporate clothing style is to make it youthful, fun and on trend.
+Tailor it to flatter your features and build.
 Business casual should still be a polished, neat and clean cut look.
 It is the office after all.
 So, it is certainly no excuse for careless or dull dressing.
 Instead look at business causal as an opportunity to incorporate a few statement or trendy pieces into your workwear.